Azure/terraform-azurerm-avm-res-avs-privatecloud/examples/full/_header.md

-# Default AVS example with Vnet ExpressRoute Gateway
+# Full AVS example with Vnet ExpressRoute Gateway

 This example demonstrates most of the deployment inputs using a single Azure VMware Solution private cloud with the following features and supporting test resources: